malayajac/HowIUnderstandIt_HandsOnML/README.md

-# How I Understand It: Hands-On ML
+# How I Understand It: ML

 Starting end-June 2023, I have stopped working, owing to not-so-great health.